 A number of our Quaker products in China, including Oats for Rice, Cereal Powder Drink, and Oat Biscuit Bites, are fortified with calcium, considered a shortfall nutrient for the general Chinese population.
 Within the Quaker Cereal Powder Drink line, our Red Date product is high in iron, while our Purple Potato product is high in fiber, both of which are shortfall nutrients for the general population.

 In our Russia business, we sell dairy products such as milk, kefir, and yogurt, as well as purees and juices to the city of Moscow, which distributes these nutritious products to more than 200 infant-feeding centers.
-These products are available to citizens of Moscow, free of charge, to feed children 0-3 years of age, giving all children in the city the opportunity to receive good nutrition, regardless of background.
+These products are then made available to citizens of Moscow, free of charge, to feed children 0-3 years of age, giving all children in the city the opportunity to receive good nutrition, regardless of background.

 As a company with global reach, in communities on every continent on earth, our products reach people from virtually every background, including across the economic spectrum.
 In formulating our PwP 2025 goals, we felt it was important to challenge ourselves to reach the economically underserved and improve access to positive nutrition, to help address the issue of under-nutrition.
 Specifically, we have set a target of providing access to at least 3 billion servings of nutritious foods and beverages to underserved consumers and communities by 2025.